regolith-linux/website/content/en/docs/Developer/packaging.md

 ### Basic Packages vs `gbp` Packages

 Until recently, packaging was done manually in that no scripts were used.
-Recently, we've been moving to using the `gbp` tool which provides some nice productivity enhancements when packaging with git repos.
+Recently, we've been moving to using the `gbp` tool which provides some nice productivity enhancements when packaging with git repositories.
 Branch names may differ based on if the package in question has been migrated yet.

 ### Branch Conventions